fverdoja/booster-tutor/README.md

 ### Requirements

 The bot should works on `python 3.9+`.
 All dependencies are listed in `requirements.txt` and should be installed for the bot to run.

+#### Development

 If you are interested in running the tests or doing development, you should also install the dependencies in `requirements-dev.txt`.
+The easiest way to setup your environment correctly is by using the provided `devcontainer.json` configuration file.

 ### Run the bot